chenhan95/3-musketeers/cash/README.md

   <img src="https://github.com/chenhan95/3-musketeers/blob/master/cash/image/introduction.png" height = 200px>
 </p>

-With it, you can enter the currency which you what to know the rates, then run the index.js, it will show the result.
+With it, you can enter the currency which you what to convert, then run the index.js, it will show the result rates.

 ## Table of content